Questions regarding layoff and preferential rehire that have been fielded by our ELR team:

-Policy-covered employees only receive severance pay.
+Policy-covered employees shall only receive severance pay.

 - What is preferential rehire?

 - An employee with preferential rehire rights will receive preferential consideration for any active, vacant career position when the position is at the same or lower salary grade, and at the same or lesser percentage of time.
-Preferential rehire entitles layoff candidates to have their applications forwarded to the hiring department before all other applications are forwarded, provided the employee meets the minimal qualifications of the position.
+Preferential rehire entitles layoff candidates to have their applications forwarded to the hiring department before all other applications are forwarded, provided the employee meets the minimum qualifications of the position.

 - What are recall rights?